xnavrat4/chess-tournament-viewer/README.md

 Save the settings.

 Choose what kind of information about the tournament you want to show (pairing, standings, starting rank).
-Choose number of tabs, refresh interval.
+Choose number of tabs, round and refresh interval.

 Click show to display N tabs of browser.